rage/cyber-security-base-19/data/module-6/part-1/index.md

 Some of the challenges expect you to analyze and/or execute a Linux 64-bit binary.
 If you have an incompatible OS consider setting up one in a VirtualBox.

-To pass the CTF, you need to complete at least 80% the easy challenges and at least 60% of the medium challenges, before the deadline.
+To pass the CTF, you need to complete at least 8 easy challenges and at least 7 medium challenges, before the deadline.
 There is no need to complete hard challenges to pass the course.
 The number of students that have completed a challenge before you has no effect on passing the course.
-The deadline for completing the challenges is 31.3.2021.
+The deadline for completing the challenges is 30.4.2022.

 Medium challenges are open after you complete 80% of easy challenges.
 Hard challenges are open after you complete 80% of medium challenges.